Art + Awareness + Exhibition

 LCEO & Artistic Director Tonya Mantooth speaks to the 2024 winner, Jas Soto, and Don Masse, Teacher at SDSCPA, during the Festival’s 2025 August Film Insider’s Screening.

-Support the Program
+Support the FOCUS on Impact Education Program